Use lists to guide your style choices

 You’re allowed to do a little crystal-ball gazing and think ahead to events you’re likely to attend, e.g. weddings or funerals, however do be honest about how many of those things are likely to occur.
 Do you need three cocktail dresses?
 Can you just get one from a consignment shop or op shop when you need one?

-Use your three lists to guide your choices about what’s in your wardrobe and what you might need to find
+Use your three lists to guide your choices

 Here’s how our fictional person might find their style using their lists